pesto-students/challenges-batch04-patelsagar1712/js-exercises/flip-args/README.md

 ### **What are some good real-life use cases for such a function?**
 *Write your response here*
+1) Returning reverse funtion can help in reversing any datatype and the function will be abstract.
+2) For small projects,Reverse array's /String can acts as encryption technqiue.

 ### **What test cases can you add to the test file?**